wung-s/doc.sitespeed.io/documentation/browsers/index.md

 ## Custom metrics
-You can collect your own metrics in the browser by supplying a directory with Jacascript files.
+You can collect your own metrics in the browser by supplying a directory with Javascript files.
 Each file need to return a metric/value and it will be picked up and returned in the JSON.
 If you return a number, statistics will automatically be generated for the value (like median/percentiles etc).
 Check out the [scripts](https://github.com/tobli/browsertime/tree/master/scripts) we use.

 Say we have a folder called *scripts* and in there we have one file called *scripts.js* that checks how many javascript that is loaded.
 The script looks like this: